Environmental, social and governance concerns are becoming central to corporate finance.

 Although Moody’s currently rates Volkswagen’s long-term debt A3 with a stable outlook, the agency observed in a March 2018 credit opinion that the company could continue to face negative repercussions due to the diesel emissions issue.

-“The rapid growth of new environmental regulations and energy emissions standards, coupled with major technological shifts and growing consumer preferences for sustainable products, will have a tangible — and, in some cases, disruptive — credit impact on the most exposed sectors globally,” said Rahul Ghosh, senior vice president of Environment Social and Governance, at Moody’s in Hong Kong.
+“The rapid growth of new environmental regulations and energy emissions standards, coupled with major technological shifts and growing consumer preferences for sustainable products, will have a tangible — and, in some cases, disruptive — credit impact on the most exposed sectors globally,” said Rahul Ghosh, senior vice president of Environment Social and Governance, at Moody’s in London.

 Meanwhile, the hectic pace of green bond issuance has made ESG considerations indispensible for ratings methodology.
 The green bond market has grown 80% per annum over the past five years according to S&P and two-thirds of issuers are now private entities whereas previously issuers were mainly states and governments.
 In 2018, green bond issuance is set to soar by around 60% in 2018 to the $250 billion mark according to Moody’s, up from the $155 billion issued last year.
 The need for appropriate credit ratings has increased in tandem with this growth.